Manish-Syal123/AI-Mock-Interviewer/README.md

 bun dev
 ```

+### Check Payment integration Flow

+Open [https://app.eraser.io/workspace/VJpvrpJEdMU9AEjBXPrw](app.eraser.io) with your browser to see the Payment integration Flow.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.